Jeremiah Jackson: Los Angeles Angels

-Jackson was selected by the Los Angeles Angels in the second round (57th overall) of the 2018 Major League Baseball draft.
+The Los Angeles Angels selected Jackson in the second round, with the 57th overall selection, of the 2018 Major League Baseball draft.
 He signed with the Angels and made his professional debut that year with the Rookie-level Arizona League Angels before being promoted to the Orem Owls of the Rookie Advanced Pioneer League.
 Over 43 games between the two affiliates, he batted .254 with seven home runs, 23 RBI, and ten stolen bases.
 In 2019, Jackson returned to Orem, slashing .266/.333/.605 with 23 home runs and sixty RBI over 65 games, earning Pioneer League All-Star honors.
 His 23 home runs tied the Pioneer League single-season record.
 Jackson did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Jackson was assigned to the Inland Empire 66ers of the Low-A West for the 2021 season.
 He missed over two months due to a quad strain.
 Over 45 games with the 66ers, Jackson slashed .263/.352/.527 with eight home runs and 46 RBI.
 He was selected to play in the Arizona Fall League for the Glendale Desert Dogs after the season.
 Jackson was assigned to the Rocket City Trash Pandas of the Double-A Southern League to begin the 2022 season.
 After two games, he was placed on the injured list; he returned in late May.
 Over 87 games with Rocket City, Jackson batted .215 with 14 home runs and 44 RBI.
 Jackson returned to Rocket City to open the 2023 season.